troclaux/notes/javascript.md

-## basics
+## properties

-- multiplatform
 - dynamically typed
-- weakly typed
+- interpreted language
-- garbage collection
+- has garbage collection
+- first class functions
+- hoisted declarations: variables and functions can be used before they are declared
 - almost everything is an object
-- first class functions
 - supports multiple programming paradigms:
   - object oriented
   - functional
   - imperative
-- interpreted, not compiled
 - immutable strings
-- hoisted declarations: variables and functions can be used before they are declared
+- weakly typed
+- multiplatform

 ### data types